zchee/golang-wiki/MinorReleases.md

 ## Making cherry-pick CLs

-Once the main fix has been submitted to master, take note of its commit hash.
+Once the main fix has been submitted to master, take note of its commit hash, then use `git codereview` and `git cherry-pick` to prepare a cherry-pick CL:

 ```
 git codereview change release-branch.go1.10